caroucintra/FEUP-LBAW/EBD.md

     4. New Comment: All auction's followers

 ### 2. Additional Business Rules
-Business rules can be included in the UML diagram as UML notes or in a table in this section.

 - BR1: Authenticated User cannot bid on their own auction.
 - BR2: The action of bidding is only done when the user has credit on their account and when the bid is validated, that money is secured so that that bidder can't spend it in other auctions.
 After a new bid on that specific auction, the money becomes free to spend.
 - BR3: The transactions between the site and the user are done through bank transfer and are only validated after an Admin has verify it.
 Those transfers are mainly: from the user's bank account to their own Absolute Artion credit and cashing out the credit they have accumulated.